jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~graphemeIndexG(indexB)

 Returns the grapheme index corresponding to byte index `indexB`.
+It is zero if the grapheme index cannot be found with a binary search.
 It is negative if the byte index is not aligned with a grapheme boundary.

 `indexB` must be a positive or negative whole number.